An activities expansion of the transition polynomial of a multimatroid: Multimatroids

 contradicting the fact that $C$ is a circuit.
-In Section~\ref{sec:dm} we will see that this construction is a special case of the construction that associates a $2$-matroid with a delta-matroid. \expleend\end{example}
+In Section~\ref{sec:dm} we will see that this construction is a special case of the construction that associates a $2$-matroid with a delta-matroid.
+We will return to this example as a second running example for much of the paper. \expleend\end{example}